Brad Newley: National team career

 Newley was a member of the Australian Under-19 junior national team that won the gold medal at the 2003 FIBA Under-19 World Championship in Greece, where he scored 16 points against Lithuania in the final.

 Newley made his senior debut with the Australian national basketball team in 2005.
 He helped the Boomers win gold at the 2006 Commonwealth Games.
 Additionally, he was selected in the Boomers squad for the 2006 FIBA World Championship.
 In this tournament, despite limited game time, he averaged 8.2 points, 2.5 rebounds and 1.3 assists per game.
 Newley was also selected to play in the 2008 Beijing Summer Olympics.
 He averaged 12.7 points per game, shooting at 57% from the field and 45% from three-point range during the Olympics.

 Newley later represented Australia at the 2010 FIBA World Championship, the 2012 London Summer Olympics, and the 2014 FIBA Basketball World Cup.

 Personal life

 Newley has one younger sister, Mia, who also plays basketball.

 Newley and his wife Brigid have two children.

+In April 2024, Newley joined the Melbourne United front office in the community and commercial departments as well as the club's player sponsorship program.